AggelosTh/PubMed/README.md

 ## Set up

 Follow the steps below to create the Conda environment for this project.

-You need to set up an Elasticsaerch cluster first!
+You need to set up an Elasticsearch cluster first!

 ### Create the Conda Environment